wravoc/harden-freebsd/README.md

 #### Verification

 To err on the safe side, the script does primitive verification of the `rc.conf` and `sysctl.conf` flags and some directives it expects.
-If may error on some abnormal directives which will cause it put in place the backup *.original files it made.
+If may error on some abnormal directives which will cause it to put in place the backup *.original files it made.
 Check the log for what setting caused the validation failure and rewrite the regular expression or make a new check.

 * Conformance of `hostname` will check that it does not start with a number.
 Although it is doable in FreeBSD it can cause trouble in some applications and networking instances
   * If you must have a hostname starting with a number simply remove the check